gautampanday/frontend-interview-question/README.md

 Sending Push Notifications
 Background sync

-[11/03, 12:45] Gautam: Service workers have been designed to be fully asynchronous, as a consequence, APIs such as synchronous XHR and localStorage can’t be used inside a service worker.
+# Service workers have been designed to be fully asynchronous, as a consequence, APIs such as synchronous XHR and localStorage can’t be used inside a service worker.
 But since it is working on a different thread it doesn’t block your application in any way.
 Service workers are terminated when not in use and restored when required.
 It acts as a programmable network proxy, allowing developers to handle how network requests from the web page is handled.
 So the developers can take appropriate action based on the availability of network.

-[11/03, 12:46] Gautam: Service Worker v/s Web Worker
+# Service Worker v/s Web Worker
 Both Service workers and Web workers are JavaScript workers with lots of similarities but there are a few difference too.
 Service workers are designed to handle network requests and assist in offline first development, Push Notifications and background syncs.
 Communication’s with the webpage must go through service workers PostMessage method.
 Web workers mimics the multi-threading model, allowing complex / data or processor intensive tasks to run in background.
 Ideal to keep your UI jank free when you have to deal with a lot of computations.
 Communication’s with the webpage must go through web workers PostMessage method.

-[11/03, 12:52] Gautam: What is a JavaScript closure?
+# What is a JavaScript closure?
 A JavaScript Closure is when an inner function has access to members of the outer function (lexical scope) even when executing outside the scope of the outer function.

-Lexical Scope
+# Lexical Scope
 JavaScript's Lexical Scope is determined during the compile phase.
 It sets the scope of a variable so that it may only be called/referenced from within the block of code in which it is defined.

 A function declared inside a surrounding function block has access to variables in the surrounding function's lexical scope.